For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's a common myth that you can just jet off to another country and leave all your loan troubles behind.

-However, the British government claim to be taking stricter measures to catch up with graduates who aren't paying back their student debt – whatever country they're in.
+However, the British government claims to be taking stricter measures to catch up with graduates who aren't paying back their student debt – whatever country they're in.

 Better data sharing between countries is making this easier and more effective, and the consequences can be pretty serious.
 The government are starting to refer defaulting students to credit agencies, implement sanctions and in some cases even prosecute.